Ghana’s Youth President congratulates Akufo-Addo on his electoral victory

 It added, “We are confident that under your Presidency, the economic transformation of the country shall continue to be a topmost priority and the respect for fundamental human rights and press freedom will continue to grow and be a worthy example to other nations within the sub-Saharan region and globally.”

-The Youth Leadership further assured the president of their continues support form the youth front.
+The Youth Leadership further assured the president of the support form the youth front.

 "We look forward to collaborating with your good office in achieving the aspirations of the nation as captured in the Directive Principles of State Policy under the 1992 constitution of the Republic of Ghana.